THE UNIVERSITY OF DELAWARE PRESS

 Women and the Politics of Self-Representation in Seventeenth-Century France

-Author: Patricia Frances Cholakian
+Author: Patricia Francis Cholakian

 This book is an exploration of six neglected and undervalued self-narratives composed in the period stretching from the reign of Henri IV through Louis XIV.
 Beginning with the autobiographical text of Henri IV's divorced queen, Marguerite de Valois, it goes on to study the life writings of Mademoiselle de Montpensier, of the Mancini sisters Hortense and Marie, of Madame Guyon, and of the transvestite Abbe de Choisy.
 This book is the first full-length study to concentrate exclusively on seventeenth-century women's autobiographical writings.

 Women Art Critics in Nineteenth-Century France: Vanishing Acts

 Many women in nineteenth-century France had their art criticism published both in journal reviews and in book form, often for decades, in a number of the most influential venues of their day.
 However, it is perplexing that they remain almost totally invisible in histories of French culture.
 Women Art Critics in Nineteenth-Century France: Vanishing Acts is the first sustained effort to bring these prolific and influential critics out from the shadows.

 ISBN: 978-1611494464 $90.00

 Women as Translators in Early Modern England offers a feminist theory of translation that considers both the practice and representation of translation in works penned by early modern women.
 It argues for the importance of such a theory in changing how we value women's work.